flipperdevices/flipper-questions-and-answers/2022-09/September 9th 2022 side A.md

 > - RFID app has been converted to C.
 > - API's may change frequently until version 1.0.
 > - External libraries can be linked in apps.
-> - RFAL is being phased out in favor of FURI HAL
+> - RFAL is being phased out in favor of FURI HAL.

 ### How is Mifare Classic emulation being worked on?
 > Due to NXP's closed ecosystem, the NFC chip doesn't have native hardware support for Mifare Classic emulation.
 Instead, all the emulation has to take place via software in Flipper's firmware.